Study of CPO resonances on the intercombination line in $^{173}$Yb: Experimental results

 \section{Experimental results}

 $ ^{173}{\rm Yb} $ has a nuclear spin $ I $ of $ 5/2 $, hence there are three hyperfine transitions in this line: $ 5/2 \rightarrow 3/2 $, $ 5/2 \rightarrow 5/2 $, and $ 5/2 \rightarrow 7/2 $.
 Experimental spectra for the first transition are shown in Fig.\ \ref{3/2-5/2}.
-The first thing to notice is that there is a single peak, both with and without the B field.
+The first thing to notice is that there is a single peak, both with and without an applied B field.
 The linewidth of the peak without a field---but with a resonant pump beam---is 270 kHz.
-This is slightly larger than the natural linewidth of the intercombination line of 190 kHz (determined by the lifetime of the $\rm ^3P_1 $ state), and arises both because of multiple (CPT and CPO) resonances contributing to the peak and a saturated fluorescence effect \cite{YPP15}.
-In the presence of a B field of 330 mG, corresponding to a value of $ \Delta_B = 139 $ kHz, the linewidth reduces to a subnatural value of 100 kHz.
-This is because of reduced spontaneous emission from the upper state.
+This is slightly larger than the natural linewidth of the intercombination line of 190 kHz (determined by the lifetime of the $\rm ^3P_1 $ state), and arises both because of multiple CPO resonances contributing to the peak and a saturated fluorescence effect.
+The saturated fluorescence effect is a two-level process in which there is a dip in the fluorescence at zero detuning.
+This has been previously observed in the intercombination line in Sr \cite{YPP15}.
+In the presence of a B field of 330 mG, the linewidth reduces to a subnatural value of 100 kHz.
+This is primarily because of reduced spontaneous emission from the upper state---the B field causes the pump beam to be detuned---as shown in our work on CPT resonances \cite{KKB17}.
+While this is the main effect, other mechanisms limiting the linewidth include the ground-state decoherence rate, power broadening, and transit-time broadening.
+The relative contributions of these factors is considered in detail in the ``Theoretical Analysis'' section.

 The same behavior, i.e.\ a linewidth reduction in the presence of a B field, is seen for the other two hyperfine transitions---$ 5/2 \rightarrow 5/2 $ and $ 5/2 \rightarrow 7/2 $.
 The results of linewidth measurements for all three cases are shown in Fig.\ \ref{yb173linewidth}.
-As seen, the linewidth of the resonance for the zero-field case shows a steady increase from the one for the $ 5/2 \rightarrow 3/2 $ transition.
-This is because the number of sublevels increases steadily, which results in more and more resonances contributing to the peak.
+As seen, the linewidth of the resonance for the no-field case shows a steady increase from the one for the $ 5/2 \rightarrow 3/2 $ transition.
+This is because the number of sublevels increases steadily, which results in more and more decay channels contributing to the peak.